St. George's College, Cairo

-St. George's College (S.G.C.) in Cairo, Egypt, is a boys' school that offers the basic three stages of the pre-university education system in Egypt (primary, preparatory, and secondary education stages).
+St. George's College is a boys' school that offers the basic three stages of the pre-university education system in Cairo, Egypt (kindergarten, primary, preparatory, and secondary education stages).
 The primary language of instruction is English; nevertheless, social sciences are taught in Arabic.
 In addition, French is also taught as a second foreign language.

 History

 S.G.C. is one of the oldest private English language schools in Cairo, as it was established in September 1934.
-At that time it was located in Shubra.
+And at that time it was located in Shubra.

-In 1950, it was amalgamated with the smaller St. Austin's School, and was transferred to Heliopolis (Cairo suburb) at Ismailia Square.
+In 1950, it was amalgamated with the smaller St. Austin's School, and was transferred to Heliopolis at Ismailia Square.

+The school has two branches; one located in Heliopolis for primary and preparatory stages, and one in Nasr City for kindergarten and secondary stages.